tnrich/breadbike/README.md

 Go to Settings/Environment Variables
 Update the ROAD_WARRIOR_ACCOUNT_ID and ROAD_WARRIOR_TOKEN values

+Follow the steps for "## Publishing code to azure:" below to redeploy the function with the new keys.

 ## Running azure locally:
 To run the azure serverless function locally, you can hit f5 to start debugging within vscode.
 It requires that you have the local application settings keys downloaded from azure functions (ask thomas for those keys if you need them)